Lux Christian Academy: Policies & Handbook

 attending school until the outstanding balance is settled.
 Prolonged non-payment may result in the loss of the student’s place in the school, and re-enrollment will require payment of a new enrollment fee.

-School Tax/ Scholarships: I understand that school choice tax credits and other scholarships can be used to cover my child's tuition or partial tuition.
+School Tax/Scholarships: I understand that school-choice tax credits and other scholarships can be used to cover my child's tuition, in whole or in part.
 However, if these options are denied by the school, state, federal offices, or due to unforeseen circumstances, I, as the parent/guardian, agree to be fully responsible for paying all tuition and fees for my student(s).

 SCHOOL PROPERTY

 Students are responsible for the proper use and care of school property such as textbooks, library books, desks, uniforms, school property, school vehicles, and equipment.
-The parent/guardian of a student is responsible for the replacement or repair of damaged school property when it is determined that the damage was committed by the student as a result of the student's negligence.
-School officials may conduct regular or random searches of their contents at any time for reasons of health or safety.
+The parent/guardian of a student is responsible for the replacement or repair of damaged school property when it is determined that the damage was caused by the student's negligence.
+School officials may conduct regular or random searches of their contents at any time for health or safety reasons.

 UNIFORM/DRESS CODE

-Uniforms are used to promote unity and equity to all students.
+Uniforms promote unity and equity for all students.

 Benefits of uniforms: